-Air conditioners and chillers used in manufacturing are charged with fluorocarbon that has extremely high global warming potential.
+Air conditioners and chillers used in manufacturing are charged with fluorocarbon with extremely high global warming potential.
 To reduce the volume of fluorocarbon leaks from equipment, we have been strengthening our regular equipment inspections.

-4. Initiative to secure ZEB Ready certification for office buildings part of our Sumida Office (in Sumida Ward, Tokyo) was awarded ZEB (Net Zero Emission Building) Ready certification.
-Through the installation of highly efficient, energy-saving equipment such as highlyinsulating external walls and water-based radiant air-conditioning, the new building realizes a reduction in energy consumption of 58% compared to a building with standard specifications.
+4. Initiative to secure ZEB Ready certification for office buildings

+In August 2020, a newly-built office building forming part of our Sumida Office (in Sumida Ward, Tokyo) was awarded ZEB (Net Zero Emission Building) Ready certification.
+Through the installation of highly efficient, energy-saving equipment such as highly-insulating external walls and water-based radiant air-conditioning. the new building realizes a reduction in energy consumption of 58% compared to a building with standard specifications.
 The new building also has solar panels on its roof, along with an emergency generator unit, ensuring that the building is ready to cope with natural disasters.